Skip to content

 Salesforce SendsSend emails from within Sales/Service Cloud using MC templates

-Triggered SendsTrigger email sends from Apex, Flow, or Process Builder based on CRM events
+Triggered SendsTrigger email sends from Apex or Flow based on CRM events

 Campaign Member SyncSync Salesforce Campaign membership for journey entry